yazanabdulhafez/reading-notes/class-04.md

 In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
 What distinguishes them from other objects is that functions can be called.
 In brief, they are Function objects.

 Functions let you group a series of statements together to perform a specific task.
-If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).

 The location where you declare a variable will affect where it can be used within your code.
 If you declare it within a function, it can only be used within that function.
 This is known as the variable's scope.

 * **LOCAL VARIABLES: When a variable is created inside a function using the var keyword, it can only be used in that function.**

-* **GLOBAL VARIABLES:If you create a variable outside of a function, then it can be used anywhere within the script.
+* **GLOBAL VARIABLES: If you create a variable outside of a function, then it can be used anywhere within the script.
 It is called a global variable and has global scope.**

 An object is a series of variables and functions that represent something from the world around you.